Louisville, Kentucky: Government

 Louisville City Hall in downtown, built 1870–1873, is a blend of Italianate styles characteristic of Neo-Renaissance.

-Until 2015, Louisville was one of two cities in Kentucky designated by the state as first-class (along with Lexington, the state's second-largest).
-(Note: Under Kentucky's current classification scheme, which went into effect on January 1, 2015, cities with a mayor–alderman form of government are first-class, with the "home rule class" covering all other forms.
-This replaced a system in which cities were divided into six classes, nominally by population.)
-Since January 6, 2003, Louisville has merged its government with that of Jefferson County, forming coterminous borders.
-Louisville was the second and only other city in the state to merge with its county.
-(Lexington had merged with Fayette County in 1974.)
+On January 6, 2003, the City of Louisville and Jefferson County merged their governments, forming coterminous borders.
+Louisville was the second city in the state to merge with its county; Lexington and Fayette County had previously merged in 1974.

-Louisville Metro is governed by an executive called the Metro Mayor and a city legislature called the Metro Council.
+The combined government is officially the Louisville/Jefferson County Metro Government, referred to as Louisville Metro.
+It is governed by an executive called the Metro Mayor and a city legislature called the Metro Council.
 The third and current Metro Mayor is Craig Greenberg (D), who entered office on January 3, 2023.

+While Louisville Metro governs the entire county, smaller cities outside of the pre-merger City of Louisville continue to exist.
+These smaller cities have limited powers of governance as granted by the Kentucky legislature.
+Residents of those smaller cities vote both for the offices of their city and for Louisville Metro offices by virtue of being residents of Jefferson County.

-Before merger, under the Kentucky Constitution and statutory law Louisville was designated as a first-class city in regard to local laws affecting public safety, alcohol beverage control, revenue options, and various other matters; as of 2014, it is the only such designated city in the state.
+Before merger, under the Kentucky Constitution and statutory law Louisville was designated as a first-class city in regard to local laws affecting public safety, alcohol beverage control, revenue options, and various other matters.
+After merging, Louisville has continued to be a first-class city and is the only such city in Kentucky.

 The Official Seal of the City of Louisville, no longer used following the merger, reflected its history and heritage in the fleur-de-lis representing French aid given during the Revolutionary War and the thirteen stars signifying the original colonies.
 The new Seal of Louisville Metro retains the fleur-de-lis, but has only two stars, one representing the city and the other the county.

 Kentucky's 3rd congressional district encompasses most of Louisville Metro, and is represented by Rep. Morgan McGarvey (D).
 Far eastern portions of the county are part of the 2nd congressional district, which is represented by Brett Guthrie (R).